.woff2

 font-weight: 432;

 or smoothly animate between weights, instead of being limited to predefined steps like 400 and 700.
-This gives you more granular control over typography.
+This gives you more granular control over typography. - Future-proofing Modern browsers have excellent support for variable fonts, and they are becoming the standard way type foundries distribute fonts.

 file might be slightly smaller to load.
 But for most projects that use multiple weights or styles, variable fonts are more efficient and flexible.